Skip to main content

 ORDER BY rank DESC;

 Is it as good as Elasticsearch?
-No. But for many applications, it is good enough, and you avoid the operational complexity of running a separate search cluster.
+No. But for many applications, it's good enough, and you avoid the operational complexity of running a separate search cluster.
+I think for most small-to-medium apps, you probably don't need Elasticsearch at all — PostgreSQL's full-text search handles more than you'd expect.

 MySQL has had FULLTEXT indexes for a long time, and they work reasonably well for basic use cases.